 You can see how I’ve decorated for Christmas over the past 8 years in my Christmas House Tours here.

-Even if you’re done decorating for the year I’m counting on there being one or two tips in here that you can still implement this year; like placing twigs around your flopping paper whites.
+I’m counting on there being a few tips in here that you can implement yourself this year; like placing twigs around your flopping paper whites.
+Or getting drunk.

 In no particular order,